Real Estate

 2 Mins read

 Whether you have bought a fully constructed house or an under-construction property with or without a home loan recently, you will have to pay property tax on it.
-Other taxes are also applicable on your housing property if it meets certain conditions.
+Other taxes are also applicable to your housing property if it meets certain conditions.
 Here are some basic details about the taxes you might have to pay if you own a house.

 Property Tax